What Are Some Common Time sharing Mistakes That Could Hurt My Case?

 However, relocation can be difficult.
 The Court is going to focus on the child’s needs and interests, and not your own.
 In looking to the reasons you want to move, be sure that the primary concern is improving the child’s life and not one of convenience for you.
 The Court may deny the request to move with the child and place the child with the other party while you move.

-Our Virga Law Firm Tallahassee Attorneys can assist you in crafting your relocation and proposed parenting documents, and advice on looking reasonable and fair in a court of law.
-Call today for a free 30 minute consultation with our Tallahassee attorneys.
+Our Virga Law Firm Florida Attorneys can assist you in crafting your relocation and proposed parenting documents, and advice on looking reasonable and fair in a court of law.
+Call today for a free 30 minute consultation with our Florida attorneys.